-Winter is officially here and with it comes frosty mornings, colder days and darker nights, with many of us spending more time driving in the dark commuting to and from work.
+Autumn is officially here and with it comes colder days and darker nights - particularly when the clocks change and British Summer Time ends in a few weeks, many of us will be spending more time driving in the dark commuting to and from work.
 Statistically, October marks the start of one of the most difficult times of year to be driving and research provided by the Royal Society for the Prevention of Accidents (RoSPA), states that the number of vulnerable road users killed or seriously injured increases every year when the clocks go back.
 However, we’ve put together some top tips to ensure you’re ready to conquer driving in the dark.

 Night Time Driving Essentials: